afsalthaj/lambdaconf_2025/README.md

 Is **Rib REPL** tied to `wasmtime`?

-No! `Rib REPL` is an embeddable REPL that you can integrate with any system/runtime clients.
+No! `Rib REPL` embeddable - that you integrate with any system/runtime clients.

 We will see an example of it outside wasmtime